Vagab0nd/AniDB.Api/README.md

 # 📝 TODO

+- Use `DateOnly` in models when migrating to .Net7 or higher - support for `DateOnly` conversion to/from XML.
-- Consider using DateOnly in models when migrating to .Net7 or higher.
+- Use `required` keyword instead of null collapse in DTOs when migrating to .Net7 or higher.

 # ⚖ License